 Richter’s syndrome: This syndrome, also termed as Richter transformation, happens when CLL intensifies into a destructive non-Hodgkin lymphoma, mainly diffuse large B-cell lymphoma (DLBCL).
 The probability of recovery is low when Richter's syndrome is present.

-Survival Statistics of CLL
+VIDEO Survival Statistics of CLL

 Survival relies upon factors such as type of cancer, treatment options, and fitness level of an individual.
 It is hard to predict the span of survival as statistics are usually based on numerous groups of patients and their life experiences, which cannot help to decide the prospects of a single individual.
 The doctor can explain these statistics to a patient and relate them to the prognosis.